-Tunisian (also known as Afghan) crochet makes a beautifully textured, dense and squishy fabric.
+Tunisian (also known as Afghan) Crochet makes a dense and squishy fabric with a beautiful texture.
 It’s very easy to learn and very satisfying to hook up!

-This type of crochet is distinguished by the tool you use to work it, namely, a long “Afghan” hook.
+This type of crochet is distinguished by the tool you use to work it, namely a long “Afghan” hook.
 You should choose a size that is at least two sizes bigger then the hook you would normally use with the same yarn.
-Purl Soho has a selection of Afghan Crochet Hooks right here.
+Our Afghan Crochet Hooks are available right here.

-Another characteristic of Tunisian Crochet is that you don’t turn your work between rows.
-Instead, the front side of the fabric is always facing you.
+Another characteristic of Tunisian Crochet is that the front side of the fabric is always facing you.
 Generally, you create Tunisian Crochet fabric by alternating “Forward” and “Return” rows.
 The Forward row moves from right to left as you pick up stitches, leaving them on the shaft of the hook.
 And the Return row moves from left to right as you remove the stitches from the hook.

 Here you’ll learn how to make a Tunisian Crochet fabric using the basic Tunisian Simple Stitch.
 Let’s get started!

 Make a foundation chain just as you would for regular crochet.
 (Your pattern will tell you how many chains to make.)
 Don’t know how to make a foundation chain?
 Check out our tutorial right here.